SEOdotext/wpcontentai/date.md

 Date settings

+These dates should just be the same and only set in the frontend with the logic from the file!

 All dates shown in the frontend should be the furthest in the future + settings amount of dates.

 The dates in the frontend can be updated by the user.